 The crowd is much like any other crowd at a packed game competition − buzzing with nervous excitement and cheering profusely for their favorite alliance.
 Like most games, this one involves focusing on scoring the most points.
 The players are just as competitive, weaving around each other in aggressive fervor.
 When things get intense, throat−clenching silence sweeps over the audience.
 This year, the game will be even more zealous, involving passing a ball, scoring goals, and utilizing strategy to clear the path to a victorious triumph.
 This is a FIRST competition.

 At a FIRST FRC competition, teams take part in whatever competition the FIRST committee developed and announced in early January of each season.
 These games involve robots racing in circles, throwing Frisbees, scoring points, and other tasks set forth by FIRST.
 Drivers control the robots during Teleop from the sidelines after the Autonomous period.

-The pits are opposite to the field of play, divided by a curtain.
-Here, teams maintain their robots, duct-taping cracked welds and mourning snapped shafts.
+The pits are where teams maintain their robots, duct-taping cracked welds and mourning snapped shafts.
 Judges walk about the pits, speaking to teams about their designs.
 Occasionally, VIPs, including politicians and high-ranking corporate representatives, will browse the pits, observing and fawning over the robots.

 The competition concludes with an elaborate award ceremony.
 Awards are given to the winning robot alliance, as well as several other teams for various awards, such as Design Excellence and Gracious Professionalism.
 The ceremony concludes with the Engineering Inspiration and Chairman's awards, the highest awards attainable in FRC Competition.

-The game for 2014 is called Aerial Assist.
+The game for 2015 is called Recycle Rush.
 Teams compete on a three-team alliance against another three-team alliance.
-The objective is to score points by passing a ball to other robots and getting them into the goals on either end of the field.
+The objective is to score points by stacking totes onto the scoring platforms and to recycle litter on your end of the field.